 Until the merging of contracts in 2017/2018 for efficiency and demand reasons, the Council managed 27 individual provider contracts.
-At the time of the research in 2019, the team were managing 15 separate contracts which still challenged the Council's contract management capacity.
+At the time of the research in 2019, the team

 Limited contract management of provider organisations appeared (in the view of the research team) to emanate from capacity constraints within the Council as well as insufficient contractual levers to assess or challenge performance.
 This resulted in a process-driven contract management approach, with considerable provider discretion in determining the "success" of the intervention as well as a focus on evidencing user numbers and throughput of service users.